The history of Colombian Coffee

 Colombia is one of the few countries that produces two coffee crops a year, the main harvest starts with the international crop cycle and International Coffee Day Oct.
 1st.

-For the FNC (Federación Nacional de Cafeteros), the organization that representing the interests of Colombian coffee growers both nationally and internationally, the main goal is to export the best coffee in the world.
+For the FNC (Federación Nacional de Cafeteros), the organization that representing the interests of coffee in Colombia growers both nationally and internationally, the main goal is to export the best coffee in the world.
 For this reason, they oversee every bundle of Colombian coffee exported to other countries, sampling and testing to ensure the highest quality.

 Depending on the soil and climate conditions of every region in Colombia, you can have a very clean cup of coffee with good acidity, and a certain sweetness.
 These qualities are a big bonus for different types of coffees.
 Most Colombian coffees have a good sweetness and other characteristics such as aromatic notes.
 When it is tasted and smelled, you can enjoy notes of jasmine, roses or even chocolate, profiles that are created to satisfy the international market.